cbdevnet/midimonster/README.md

 * `EV_ABS` for absolute axes (such as Joysticks)
 * `EV_REL` for relative axes (such as Mouses)

-The `evtest` tool is useful to gather information on devices active on the local system, including types, codes and configuration supported by these devices.
+The `evtest` tool is useful to gather information on devices active on the local system, including names, types, codes and configuration supported by these devices.

 Example mapping: